William Dykes – Director

 If you are suffering with any of the following, please arrange an appointment to see Helen: chronic pelvic pain, vulval pain, bladder or bowel control issues, pelvic floor muscle dysfunction, postnatal pelvic floor or abdominal muscle weakness, vaginal prolapse.

-Clinics will be held on Monday and Friday at the Hadleigh practice.
+Helen holds regular clinics on Monday and Friday at the Hadleigh practice.

 Physiotherapist, BSc MSCP

 Katie graduated from the University of Birmingham in 1991 and then worked in the NHS for a number of years.
 She has worked with the Military in the UK and Northern Ireland and has also enjoyed working in many beautiful places while treating a diverse range of professional athletes and amateur sports enthusiasts.